Riddhinagar2002/Portfolio-Website/README.md

 # Portfolio-Website
-A Personal Portfolio website by Riddhi Nagar
+A Personal Portfolio website by Riddhi Nagar.
+It is curated using HTML,CSS and Bootstrap.